Anacis delphiniifolia

-Coreopsis delphiniifolia, the larkspurleaf tickseed, is a North American species of perennial tickseeds in the family Asteraceae.
+Anacis delphiniifolia (synonym Coreopsis delphiniifolia), the larkspurleaf tickseed, is a North American species of perennial tickseeds in the family Asteraceae.
 It is native to the Southeastern United States, primarily Georgia and the Carolinas with a few outlying populations in Tennessee and Virginia.
 It is listed as an endangered species in Tennessee.

-Coreopsis delphiniifolia is a perennial herb up to 90 cm (3 feet) tall with yellow flower heads.
+Anacis delphiniifolia is a perennial herb up to 90 cm (3 feet) tall with yellow flower heads.